Isle of Anglesey

 Overview ⁞ Isle of Anglesey (Ynys Môn) is an island off northwest Wales connected to the mainland by the Menai bridges.
 Known for its coastal scenery, ancient monuments, and port town of Holyhead, it relies on tourism, agriculture, and ferry links to Ireland.

-The administrative boundary of Isle of Anglesey can be viewed on OpenStreetMap: District Boundary of Isle of Anglesey.
+The administrative boundary of Isle of Anglesey can also be viewed on OpenStreetMap: District Boundary of Isle of Anglesey.

 Key Facts about Isle of Anglesey